hollandjake/mini-rfc6902/README.md

 #### `opts.transform`

-Configure whether to transform the output patch into `minify` or `maximize`, by default all inbuilt operations return minified patches, but user defined diffs may not
+Configure whether to transform the output patch into `minify`, `maximize` or `serialize`, by default all inbuilt operations return minified patches, but user defined diffs may not.

+If the user wishes to use `serialize`, the optional `bson` dependency is required for both serialize and deserialize

 </details>